Labirintami/doc/docs/guides/using_typescript.md

-Using DHTMLX with TypeScript
 ---
-sidebar_label:
+sidebar_label: Using DHTMLX with TypeScript
-title:
+title: Using DHTMLX with TypeScript
 ---

 ``` todo